Richmond Educational Administration Programs

 The Richmond area doesn't offer any diploma (or comparable) educational administration programs at this time; however, students can find advanced program options.
 The Virginia Board of Education requires that applicants for an endorsement for administration/supervision be licensed teachers with three years of full-time teaching experience and complete a master's degree with practicum hours.
 This article covers the required coursework for three local schools offering such programs; also included is a table of statistics about each institution.

 - The University of Richmond (UR) is a small, highly selective liberal arts school and offers a graduate certificate and master's degree in educational leadership.
-The campus is situated roughly nine miles from the city center.
+The campus is situated six miles from the city center.

 Comparison of Schools